Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I mean, it does change your face for sure.

-It was a bit more than, I was like, just giving the braces.
+And it was a bit more than, I was like, just give me the braces.

 Yeah, an expander that opened my, changed my jaw.